10 Best Lunch Boxes For Adults Fully Tested & Reviewed

 Q: How do you clean a lunch bag?

 A: Some options can go right into the dishwasher, making them very easy to clean.
 However, always check the instructions first because some insulated options cannot.
 When in doubt, hand washing the lunch box or bag is the way to do.
 All the consumer needs is mild detergent, warm water and a cloth or sponge.
 Moisten the cloth or sponge with soap and water and wipe both the inside and outside.
 Then use only water on a cloth to wipe away the soap and leave open to dry.

 Q: What is the difference between an adult and child lunch box?

 A: Both lunch boxes for children and adults have the same functionalities.
 The main difference here is the colors, prints and designs.
 Most options for children feature popular characters or more appealing designs.
 They might not have as many compartments and places for storage.
-It’s safe to say that many adult don’t want to be carrying around an option made for children.
-But the same isn’t true the other way around.
+It’s safe to say that many adults don’t want to be carrying around an option made for children.
+But the same isn’t always true the other way around.

 Adult lunch boxes typically have more room to store more meals and drinks.
 Many lunch boxes made for adults can also be used for children—especially those who need to pack school lunch and then need snacks and cold sport drinks to bring to practice after school.

 Q: Can perishable goods still be packed in non-insulated lunch boxes?